Former wrestlers sue Ohio State University, saying school ignored abuse by Dr. Strauss

 Breaking News Emails

-Four former wrestlers for Ohio State University have filed a federal class-action lawsuit against the institution, claiming administrators knew that the team doctor, Richard Strauss, had sexually abused athletes more than 20 years ago, and did nothing to stop it.
+Four former wrestlers for Ohio State University have filed a federal class-action lawsuit claiming university administrators knew that the team doctor, Richard Strauss, had sexually abused athletes more than 20 years ago and did nothing to stop it.

-Coaches and administrators were “repeatedly informed” of Strauss’s serial sexual abuse, according to the complaint.
-The lawsuit alleges one student complained about Strauss to the university’s student health center in 1978, and in the mid-'90s, two wrestlers reported Strauss to then-Athletic Director Andy Geiger, while another reported the groping to former head wrestling coach Russ Hellickson.
+Coaches and administrators were "repeatedly informed" of Strauss's serial sexual abuse, according to the complaint.
+The lawsuit alleges that one student complained about Strauss to the university's student health center in 1978 and that, in the mid-'90s, two wrestlers reported Strauss to Andy Geiger, then the school's athletic director, while another reported the groping to the wrestling coach at the time, Russ Hellickson.

 Ohio State held a hearing on the allegations against Strauss in 1997, according to the complaint, and he was allegedly allowed to "quietly retire," without facing disciplinary action.

-The lawsuit is asking for unspecified damages as well as an injunctive order that the university adopt a program to protect future student athletes.
+The lawsuit asks for unspecified damages as well as an injunctive order that the university adopt a program to protect future student athletes.

-As a result of Ohio State’s alleged failure to properly investigate the complaints about Strauss, the lawsuit claims the four John Does — one who was allegedly just 14 years old when the abuse began — have suffered physically and mentally, including “shock, emotional distress, physical manifestations of emotional distress,” which have impeded the performance of “daily activities and obtaining the full enjoyment of life.”
+The lawsuit claims that as a result of Ohio State's alleged failure to properly investigate the complaints, the four John Does — one who was allegedly just 14 years old when the abuse began — have suffered physically and mentally, including "shock, emotional distress, physical manifestations of emotional distress," which have impeded the performance of "daily activities and obtaining the full enjoyment of life."

-Rep. Jim Jordan, the former assistant wrestling coach at Ohio State, is not mentioned in the complaint, although news reports discussing allegations against him are cited.
+Rep. Jim Jordan, R-Ohio, a former assistant wrestling coach at Ohio State, is not mentioned in the complaint, although it cites news reports discussing allegations against him.

 Jordan was accused by six former wrestlers who spoke to NBC News of turning a blind eye to the abuse by Strauss.
-Just one former wrestler, Dunyasha Yetts, told NBC News that he had reported the abuse directly to Jordan, an account corroborated by a second wrestler, Shawn Dailey.
-All the other wrestlers who spoke to NBC News said they believed Jordan must have known of the abuse because Strauss’s inappropriate behavior was regularly discussed in the locker room.
+One former wrestler, Dunyasha Yetts, said he had reported the abuse directly to Jordan, an account corroborated by a second wrestler, Shawn Dailey.
+All the other wrestlers who spoke to NBC News said they believed Jordan must have known of the abuse because Strauss's inappropriate behavior was regularly discussed in the locker room.

-Jordan has repeatedly denied knowing about the abuse, and some former coaches and wrestlers, including two who spoke to NBC News, said they believed he did not know about it.
+A spokesman on Tuesday reiterated Jordan's repeated denials that he knew about any abuse, and some former coaches and wrestlers, including two who spoke to NBC News, have said they believed he did not know about it.

-Steve Estey, one of the four attorneys representing the former athletes who are suing Ohio State, told NBC News he expected Jordan would be called as a witness.
-Estey called the denial from Jordan and others “frustrating” for his clients.
+Steve Estey, one of the four attorneys for the former athletes who are suing, said he expected Jordan to be called as a witness.
+Estey called denials from Jordan and others "frustrating" for his clients.

 "Just like with the #MeToo movement, there is strength in numbers," Estey said.
 "The more people who come forward and support our clients with their own stories, the more credibility they'll get.
 But the truth will come out."